ibm-cloud-docs/security-compliance/framework/cbr.md

 A user must have the Administrator role on the {{site.data.keyword.compliance_short}} service to create, update, or delete rules.
 A user must also have either the Editor or Administrator role on the Context-based restrictions service to create, update, or delete network zones.
 A user with the Viewer role on the Context-based restrictions service can add only network zones to a rule.
 {: note}

-Any {{site.data.keyword.cloudaccesstraillong_notm}} or audit log events generated come from the context-based restrictions service, not {{site.data.keyword.compliance_short}}.
+Any audit log events generated come from the context-based restrictions service, not {{site.data.keyword.compliance_short}}.
 For more information, see [Monitoring context-based restrictions](/docs/account?topic=account-cbr-monitor).

 To begin protecting your {{site.data.keyword.compliance_short}} resources with context-based restrictions, see the tutorial for [Leveraging context-based restrictions to secure your resources](/docs/account?topic=account-context-restrictions-tutorial).